Royal Canadian Mounted Police: Ceremonial uniform

-For most formal and ceremonial duties, RCMP wear the internationally-famous Red Serge.
-It has a high collared scarlet tunic, which was developed by the Northwest Mounted Police and coloured red to distinguish it from blue American military uniforms, midnight blue breeches with yellow trouser piping, an oxblood Sam Browne belt with white sidearm lanyard and matching oxblood riding boots, brown felt campaign hat with a "Montana crease" (pinched symmetrically at the four corners), and oxblood gloves.
+For most formal and ceremonial duties, RCMP wears the internationally-famous Red Serge.
+It has a high collared scarlet tunic, which was developed by the North-West Mounted Police and coloured red to distinguish it from blue American military uniforms, midnight blue breeches with yellow trouser piping, an oxblood Sam Browne belt with white sidearm lanyard and matching oxblood riding boots, brown felt campaign hat with a "Montana crease" (pinched symmetrically at the four corners), and oxblood gloves.
 Since 1990, identical ceremonial uniforms have been worn by both men and women.

 Decorations

 Members receive a clasp and service badge star for every five years of service.
-The King of Canada also awards the Royal Canadian Mounted Police Long Service Medal to members who have completed 20 years' service.
+The King of Canada also awards the Royal Canadian Mounted Police Long Service Medal to members who have completed 20 years of service.
 A clasp is awarded for each successive 5 years to 40 years.
-Members also receive a service badge star for each five years' service, which is worn on the left sleeve.
-There are specialist insignia for positions such as first aid instructor and dog handler, and pilot's wings are worn by aviators.
+Members also receive a service badge star for each five years of service, which is worn on the left sleeve.
+There are specialist insignia for positions such as first aid instructor and dog handler, a fingerprint insignia for forensic identification specialists, and pilot's wings worn by aviators.
 Sharpshooter badges for proficiency in pistol or rifle shooting are each awarded in two grades.
 Sharpshooter badges and service badge stars are sewn onto the left sleeve of the red serge.

 Tartan

 The RCMP has since 1998 had its own distinctive tartan.
 The creation of the tartan was the result of a committee created in the early 1990s to create a tartan by its 125th anniversary.
-Upon approval from commissioner Phillip Murray, the tartan was registered with the Scottish Tartans Society and presented to the agency by Anne, Princess Royal during her royal visit to Canada in 1998.
-The tartan appeared for the first time by a RCMP pipe band at the Royal Nova Scotia International Tattoo in July and August 1998.
+Upon approval from Commissioner Phillip Murray, the tartan was registered with the Scottish Tartans Society and presented to the agency by Anne, Princess Royal during her royal visit to Canada in 1998.
+The tartan appeared for the first time by an RCMP pipe band at the Royal Nova Scotia International Tattoo in July and August 1998.